hackutd/hackutd-tech-guide/dayof/Guided Project/Backend/index.md

   ```
 What does the **useEffect** React hook do?

-- `useEffect` is a React hook that handles "side effects" in your component
+- `useEffect` is a React hook that handles "side effects" in your component.
+- You can use it to make sure certain operations occur when a page is rendered.
+- Few examples of these operations are calling an API or setting up event listeners.
 - As for the structure of the useEffect function:
   ```js
   useEffect(() => {